Dia-Cer0/_Template_Website/README.md

-# Triple Peaks Coffee Shop
+# Template Website

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is a template website that I am going to be using as I am learning web development and I will continue to add changes as I continue on my learning path (CSS Grid needs to be included and later some react elements etc).

 ## Project features